-Frank Gasparo is co-chair of Venable's IP Litigation - Technology Group.
-Frank's practice encompasses both intellectual property litigation and proactive management of intellectual property portfolios.
-He represents local and international companies as plaintiffs and defendants in patent, trademark, and trade secret misappropriation disputes across the country.
+Frank Gasparo is a co-chair of Venable's Intellectual Property (IP) Litigation - Technology Group and a member of Venable’s board of directors.
+Frank's IP practice encompasses both litigation and proactive management of portfolios.
+He represents local and international companies as plaintiffs and defendants in patent, trademark, and trade secret misappropriation disputes.
 Frank's litigation and trial representations have resulted in numerous favorable published and unpublished district court and Federal Circuit decisions.
-As a patent litigator, Frank has litigated cases before the International Trade Commission (ITC).
-He has also been lead counsel in several post-grant proceedings since instituted under the America Invents Act (AIA).
+Frank has litigated cases before the International Trade Commission (ITC).
+He has also been lead counsel in several post-grant proceedings since they were instituted under the America Invents Act (AIA).

 Outside of the courtroom, Frank proactively works with clients to protect their innovations.
-As a business lawyer with an intellectual property focus, he views each client's portfolio with an eye towards harvesting, protecting, and monetizing their intellectual property assets, as well as avoiding infringement of third-party intellectual property rights.
-His related experience in copyright, trademark and trade dress, e-commerce, and privacy issues enables him to counsel clients on the broad range of issues that might relate to their intellectual property portfolios.
+As a business lawyer with an IP focus, he views each client's portfolio with an eye to harvesting, protecting, and monetizing their IP assets, as well as avoiding infringement of third-party IP rights.
+His related experience in copyright, trademark and trade dress, e-commerce, and privacy issues enables him to counsel clients on the broad range of issues that might relate to their IP portfolios.